Design thinking helps children explore online safety

 As part of our Science, Technology, Engineering, and Mathematics (STEM) project in China, children at 6 schools in Shaanxi Province took part in virtual workshops to learn design thinking, an innovative approach to solving problems by putting people at the heart of the thought process.

-The courses, organised by Plan International and delivered by volunteers from global tech company ThoughtWorks and consultancy firm Accenture, helped girls and boys learn the human-centered method of thinking, encouraging the children to analyse problems in a creative and logical way, express their ideas and thoughts openly, and put their solutions into practice.
+The activities, organised by a local partner and Plan International, and delivered by volunteers from global tech company ThoughtWorks and consultancy firm Accenture, helped girls and boys learn the human-centered method of thinking, encouraging the children to analyse problems in a creative and logical way, express their ideas and thoughts openly, and put their solutions into practice.

 The children were asked to explore the theme of creating a safer social media environment and discussed the advantages and disadvantages of the internet and explored the different forms of online bullying and the ways of preventing it from happening.